Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

 The current deadline is June 1 of each year for fall entrance into the professional program.
 Applicants are advised to apply well in advance of this deadline.
-Late applications may be considered.
 For undergraduate/pre-pharmacy admissions information, visit Undergraduate Admissions (or International Admissions, when applicable).

 What are the criteria for admission?

-In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application, complete the PharmD prerequisite courses, and take the Pharmacy College Admission Test (PCAT).
-A competitive GPA is around a B in the pre-pharmacy science and math courses.
-We do not have a minimum PCAT score.
+In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application and complete the PharmD prerequisite courses.
+There is no minimum GPA to be considered.
 In addition, the Admissions Committee looks at scholastic preparation, pharmacy experiences, academic recognition or honors, extracurricular activities, letters of recommendation, oral and written communication and any additional information provided by the applicant.